Officer cadet

-Officer Cadet is a rank held by military cadets during their training to become commissioned officers.
-In the United Kingdom, the rank is also used by members of University Royal Naval Units, University Officer Training Corps and University Air Squadron; however, these are not trainee officers with many not choosing a career in the armed forces.
+Officer cadet is a rank held by military personnel during their training to become commissioned officers.
+In the United Kingdom, the rank is also used by personnel of University Service Units such as the University Officers' Training Corps.

 The term officer trainee is used interchangeably in some countries.

 Australia

 The Australian Defence Force follows the same usage as the British military system, using the rank of officer cadet (for the Australian Army (OCDT) and the Royal Australian Air Force (OFFCDT)), for personnel undergoing initial officer training.
-Unlike midshipmen in the Royal Australian Navy who hold a commission, officer cadets in the Australian Army and Royal Australian Air Force do not yet hold a permanent commission, and are not saluted or referred to as "sir" or "ma'am".
+Unlike midshipmen in the Royal Australian Navy and officer cadets in the Royal Australian Air Force who hold a commission, officer cadets in the Australian Army do not yet hold a permanent commission, and are not saluted or referred to as "sir" or "ma'am".
 They do however hold probationary commissions.
-Officer cadets in the Australian Army and Royal Australian Air Force are subordinate to warrant officers and officers and address them as "sir" or "ma'am".
+Officer cadets in the Australian Army are subordinate to warrant officers and officers and address them as "sir" or "ma'am".
 As officer cadets are appointed to their positions, they are technically superior to some other ranks, although they will typically not have direct subordinates.